ZadorLaboratory/mapseq-processing/etc/user_report_template.md

 ### Pipeline Overview

 1. Raw paired-end sequencing data is parsed and assembled into single blocks consisting of barcode, UMI, and SSI.
-   Curing this stage all resulting reads with 'N's are filtered, along with any reads containing sections longer than {{stats['fastq_filter']['max_repeats']}} bp containing the same base (since homopolymers introduce errors).
+   During this stage all resulting reads with 'N's are filtered, along with any reads containing sections longer than {{stats['fastq_filter']['max_repeats']}} bp containing the same base (since homopolymers introduce errors).
 2. We take the barcodes of all remaining reads, and perform an all-against-all alignment and find all sets of barcodes with Hamming distance of 3 or less from each other (based on 30 bp of barcode length).
 These sets are then used to 'collapse' the barcode in all the full sequences (VBC+UMI+SSI) to a single unique sequence, essentially 'fixing' viral replication errors in the barcodes.
 3. We then take the full sequences and sort them all according to SSIs (which correspond to unique brain areas), and then determine the molecule number of a barcode in a certain brain area by counting UMIs.
 As this is done we aggregate the original read counts for each UMI.
 4. Within each SSI we separate out spike-in, real, and L1 sequences based on their properties.